Half-Shot/half-shot.github.io/source/pages/quotes.md

 Last updated at **00:28** on the **06th of July 2016**

-## Camoyoshi

-> camoyoshi: CUTE GIRLS DO CUTE THINGS
-> camoyoshi: THAT'S ALL YOU NEED TO KNOW

-> camoyoshi: Aaahn, snapshot me more, senpai~

 ## offtopic:matrix.org

 > aviraldg: C++ is not designed at all